-- 1. SHALL support HTTP 1.1 (or higher) GET, HEAD and OPTIONS requests. - 2.
-SHALL support HTTP Over TLS (HTTPS) - 3.
-SHALL support CORS - 4.
-SHALL be able to decompress a URI to generate a GS1 Digital Link URI, in accordance with section 10. - 5.
-If handling a compressed request URI, it SHALL expose the uncompressed URI in the Link response header with a rel value of owl:sameAs. - 6.
-MAY support additional decompression algorithms (flowchart C4, section Compression procedure and flowcharts). - 7.
-SHALL extract and syntactically validate the URI in accordance with sections 0 and 8.3.1, and report errors with an HTTP response code of 400. - 8.
-SHOULD ignore trailing slashes (section 11.5) - 9.
-A GS1 conformant resolver SHALL NOT use a 200 OK response code with a resource that indicates an error condition. - 10.
-MAY support additional key-value pairs in the query string (section 6.9.1) - 11.
+- 1. SHALL support HTTP 1.1 (or higher) GET, HEAD and OPTIONS requests. - 4.
+SHALL support HTTP Over TLS (HTTPS) - 5.
+SHALL support CORS - 6.
+SHALL be able to decompress a URI to generate a GS1 Digital Link URI, in accordance with section 8. - 7.
+If handling a compressed request URI, it SHALL expose the uncompressed URI in the Link response header with a rel value of owl:sameAs. - 8.
+MAY support additional decompression algorithms (flowchart C4 in section 8.8). - 9.
+SHALL extract and syntactically validate the URI in accordance with sections 3 and 7.3.1, and report errors with an HTTP response code of 400. - 10.
+A GS1 conformant resolver SHALL NOT use a 200 OK response code with a resource that indicates an error condition. - 11.
+MAY support additional key-value pairs in the query string (section 5.9.1) - 12.
 SHALL respond to a query parameter of linkType set to all by returning a list of links available to the client application.
 The list SHALL be available as JSON, SHOULD be available as JSON-LD and MAY be available in HTML and any other formats, served through content negotiation.
-If the request GS1 Digital Link URI includes one or more key qualifiers, any links associated with each level up to the primary key SHALL be included (section 8.7.4).
-The URI used as the subject of facts presented SHALL be the uncompressed version. - 12.
-SHALL expose the full list of links available to the client in an HTTP Link header when redirecting. - 13.
-SHALL recognise one available linkType as the default for any given request URI and, within that, SHALL recognise one default link (section 8.7.2). - 14.
-All links exposed SHALL include the target URL, the link relationship type (the linkType) and a human-readable title (section 8.4) - 15.
-SHALL redirect to the requested linkType if available (section 8.7.3). - 16.
-By default, SHALL pass on all key=value pairs in the query string of the request URI (if present) when redirecting. - 17.
-MAY support use of the Accept-Language and Accept HTTP Request Headers (section 8.7.6), and the context keyword in the query string, to disambiguate between multiple links of the same linkType (section 8.7.5) - 18.
-SHOULD provide a resolver description file at /.well-known/gs1resolver (section 8.11) - 19.
+If the request GS1 Digital Link URI includes one or more key qualifiers, any links associated with each level up to the primary key SHALL be included (section 7.7.4).
+The URI used as the subject of facts presented SHALL be the uncompressed version. - 13.
+SHOULD expose the full list of links available to the client in an HTTP Link header when redirecting. - 14.
+SHALL recognise one available linkType as the default for any given request URI and, within that, SHALL recognise one default link which may be at a less granular level than the request URI (section 7.7.2). - 15.
+All links exposed SHALL include the target URL, the link relationship type (the linkType) and a human-readable title (section 7.4) - 16.
+SHALL redirect to the requested linkType if available (section 7.7.3). - 17.
+By default, SHALL pass on all key=value pairs in the query string of the request URI (if present) when redirecting.

+- 18. MAY support use of the Accept-Language and Accept HTTP Request Headers (section 7.7.6), and the context keyword in the query string, to disambiguate between multiple links of the same linkType (section 7.7.5) - 19.
+SHOULD provide a resolver description file at /.well-known/gs1resolver (section 7.11) - 20.
 If supporting multiple links per identified item, SHALL recognise the GS1 Web vocabulary namespace, noting its change management practice.
 A resolver SHOULD recognise the schema.org namespace.
-A resolver MAY recognise additional namespaces but link types defined elsewhere SHALL NOT duplicate link types available from GS1 and schema.org. - 20.
-If supporting redirection based on a Global Company Prefix with no further processing taking place on the resolver, redirections SHALL be annotated with the gs1:handledBy link type (section 8.7.1).

-- 21. MAY provide content directly with no redirection (section 8.8). - 22.
-SHOULD tolerate trailing slashes at the end of GS1 Digital Link URIs, i.e. the resolver SHOULD NOT fail if one is present (section 11.5).
+A resolver MAY recognise additional namespaces but link types defined elsewhere SHALL NOT duplicate link types available from GS1 and schema.org. - 21.
+If supporting redirection based on a Global Company Prefix with no further processing taking place on the resolver, redirections SHALL be annotated with the gsl:handledBy link type (section 7.7.1). - 22.
+MAY provide content directly with no redirection (section 7.8). - 23.
+SHOULD tolerate trailing slashes at the end of GS1 Digital Link URIs, i.e. the resolver SHOULD NOT fail if one is present (section 9.4).

-8.13 GS1 Class Two resolver
+7.13 GS1 Class Two resolver